2 Markov Decision Processes

 Q2["..."]

-Definition 1.11 (DP algorithm to compute an optimal policy in a finite-horizon MDP) Base case.
-At the end of the episode (time step \(H-1\)), we can’t take any more actions, so the \(Q\)-function is simply the reward that we obtain:
+Proof.
+At the end of the trajectory (time step \(H-1\)), we can’t take any more actions, so the \(Q\)-function simply returns the immediate reward:

 Code